Ely Folk Club takes place in The Old Dispensary, 13 St Mary's Street,

 or buy drinks from the pub across the road and bring them with you.

-New start time: From September 2013 events at Ely Folk Club will start at 8.00pm, unless otherwise stated.
+Events at Ely Folk Club start at 8.00pm unless otherwise stated.

 Concerts take place most months, usually on Wednesday evenings.
 We also hold occasional extra events.

 Tickets may be booked in advance by telephoning 01353 740999 or